-Milk and dairy products are an excellent source of the calcium that everyone needs to build and maintain strong bones.
-But, many people with Crohn’s disease avoid dairy for fear that it will cause symptoms such as excess gas, bloating, cramping, and diarrhea.
-While it’s true that some individuals are lactose intolerant, dairy isn’t necessarily something that Crohn’s patients need to avoid.
+Milk and other dairy products are excellent sources of the calcium, the mineral that everyone needs to build and maintain strong bones.
+However, many people with Crohn’s disease avoid dairy for fear that it will cause uncomfortable symptoms, such as excess gas, abdominal cramping, and diarrhea.
+While it’s true that dairy can trigger these symptoms in some people, it’s usually because they are lactose intolerant.

-Lactose is a carbohydrate, a sugar found exclusively in milk and milk products.
-Humans are born with the ability to break down lactose into its smaller, more digestible components.
-This initial step in digestion is achieved with the help of an enzyme, a protein called lactase, which is tailored to break the lactose molecule down into its smaller constituents, which are then absorbed by the intestines.
+People who are lactose intolerant have trouble digesting a type of sugar known as lactose.
+Lactose is found exclusively in milk and milk products.
+Humans are born with the ability to break down lactose into smaller, more digestible components.
+This initial step in digestion is achieved with the help of an enzyme called lactase.
+Lactase is tailored to break down the lactose molecule into smaller constituents, which are then absorbed by the intestines.

 The Elimination Diet

-Although dairy is often one of the first foods Crohn’s sufferers eliminate from their diets, not every patient is actually lactose intolerant, so avoiding all dairy may not be necessary.
-It could even be counterproductive, since dairy is an excellent source of calcium, which is particularly important for Crohn’s patients, as drug therapy, malabsorption, and other factors often cause a deficiency in this essential nutrient.
+Dairy is often one of the first foods that people with Crohn’s disease eliminate from their diets.
+However, not every person with Crohn’s is actually lactose intolerant, so avoiding all dairy may not be necessary.
+It could even be counterproductive because dairy is an excellent source of calcium.
+This is a particularly important nutrient for people with Crohn’s disease, as certain drug treatments and malabsorption may cause a calcium deficiency.

 Is There a Link Between Dairy Farming and Crohn’s Disease?

-Crohn’s disease is presently believed to be an autoimmune disease with an unknown cause.
-Experts agree that food doesn’t play a role in triggering the inflammation that damages the intestinal tract, but in recent years, some scientists have proposed a possible link between the dairy industry and Crohn’s.
+Crohn’s disease is believed to be an autoimmune disease that causes the lining of the digestive tract to become inflamed.
+Though the exact cause for this inflammation isn’t known, experts agree that food doesn’t play a role in triggering it.
+In recent years, however, some scientists have proposed a possible link between the dairy industry and Crohn’s disease.